 “On April 29, 2006 I suffered a devastating spinal cord injury while training in Mammoth Mountain, CA, rendering my lower body paralyzed immediately after the accident.
 After having high hopes of becoming a world class professional skier, I then had to relearn everything in my life from the ground up.
 A truly life-altering experience, I eventually began making great progress.
 With the help of strong personalities, positivity, and high fives all around me, I stepped into skis and loaded the lift at Sugar Bowl for the first time in March of 2008.
 The encouragement and positivity I received during my recovery inspired me to start a foundation to help others with similar experiences.”

-We have not only grown at a rate that exceeded all expectations, but have also successfully raised funds, secured alternative treatments and aided in the recovery of over 66 athletes.
+We have not only grown at a rate that exceeded all expectations, but have also successfully raised funds, secured alternative treatments and aided in the recovery of over 82 athletes from 20 states.
 It is a dream come true to help these people and many more.
 With that in mind it is the mission of High Fives to continue to grow and become a nation-wide organization that effectively acts as an umbrella for those that participate (and get hurt) in the sports we love so dearly.

 President | Executive Director | Founder